aryannaithani/ClarifAI/README.md

-# 🧠 ClarifAI – Context-Aware Chrome Assistant Powered by Phi-2 + OpenVINO
+# 🧠 ClarifAI – Context-Aware Classroom Assistant Powered by Phi-2 + OpenVINO

 **ClarifAI** is a real-time AI-powered **Chrome Extension** designed to assist students during online or in-person classroom sessions.
 Powered by **Microsoft's Phi-2 model**, optimized with **Intel OpenVINO**, it runs locally with a lightweight Flask backend.
 With support for **voice input** and **contextual awareness via Google Meet captions**, ClarifAI ensures seamless and intelligent doubt resolution when students need it most.